pschool-in/curriculum/content/grammar/article/article-passages.md

 Ramesh made "just a few" mistakes in his test.
 There is "only a little" ice cream left in the fridge.

+# Article - Quantifiers ( NEW Passage in test app)

+The usage of article before words like 'few' or 'little' changes the meaning of the sentence.

+I have few candies, so I am not sharing with you.

+I have a few candies and I can share it with you.

+There is little chance for rain today.
+So no need to bring an umbrella.

+There is a little chance for rain today.
+So please bring an umbrella.

 ---

 # Draft: